 The MFA degree requires completion of 60 credit hours and focuses on fostering critical thinking in a design context while keeping contemporary business reality in mind.
 CCS graduate classes are taught by industry leaders and an internationally recognized roster of visiting designers and artists with experience in design strategy, user-centric research, design execution and presentation, as well as entrepreneurial practices.

 Faculty

-The College has approximately 55 full-time and 275 adjunct faculty members who are professionals in their individual fields and bring diverse backgrounds and experience to the classroom.
+The College has 51 full-time faculty and approximately 275 adjunct faculty members who are professionals in their individual fields and bring diverse backgrounds and experience to the classroom.